Freehily/anatomy-graphdb/stronger/databases/anatomy/README.md

    Output defaults to `data/neo4j/<region>` unless `--output` is provided.

    Add `--validate` to enforce referential checks before exporting, and `--list-regions` to discover available directories under `configs/`.
+Set `--region all` / pass a comma-separated list (e.g., `--region upper_limb,lower_limb`) to aggregate multiple anatomy folders into a single export.

-   Exercise data is included automatically.
-Use `--no-exercises` if you only want the anatomy graph, or set `--region all` / pass a comma-separated list (e.g., `--region upper_limb,lower_limb`) to aggregate multiple anatomy folders into a single export so every exercise → muscle link can resolve in one pass.
+   The script automatically reads `.env` from the repo root (if present) and applies any `NEO4J_*` variables before parsing CLI flags, so stash your Aura/local credentials there to avoid repeating them.

 3. Import into a local Neo4j instance (example commands):
    ```